OscarCreator/rsync.nvim/README.md

 Name      | Action
 ----------|-------
-RsyncDown | Sync all files from remote to local folder (1)
+RsyncDown | Sync all files from remote to local folder (1) RsyncUp   | Sync all files from local to remote folder (1)

 (1): Files which are excluded are, everything in .gitignore and .nvim folder.